What We Do

 There are three aspects to the work we are doing:

 - providing start up funding to women to start sanitary pad making businesses.
 This is a small amount of money that will buy fabric and other tools and materials needed to make pads.
-These pads will then be sold with the profits going back into the business until income can be taken.
+For example, a grant of £150 will buy enough fabric to make about 1500 pads, and £300 will buy a heavy duty sewing machine.
+The pads will then be sold with the profits going back into the business until an income can be taken.

 - we will buy some pads from the businesses to give to schoolgirls for free.
-In this way we are further supporting the women and also supporting the girls.
+In this way we are supporting girls and also further supporting the local women.

 - providing hand made reusable and quality sanitary pads to girls in Western Kenya.
 These are made by volunteers in the UK and are taken and hand delivered to girls.
 Getting the pads there is a challenge as it relies on people taking them, usually in their luggage!